gem5bootcamp/latin-america-2024/slides/04-Advanced-using-gem5/02-accelerating-simulation.md

 ---

-## 03-checkpoint-and-restore
+## About changing things when restoring a checkpoint

 As mentioned in the beginning, there are some restrictions on what we can change between the checkpointing and restoring systems.

 1. The number of cores in both systems have to be the same (the restoring simulation will not have an error if they are not the same, but it does not guarantee correctness).
 2. The size of the memory in both systems has to be the same.
-3. The workload and its dependencies (i.e. the disk image) have to be the same.
+3. The workload and its dependencies (i.e., the disk image) have to be the same.

 For this example, our cache hierarchies, memory types, and CPU types are different between the checkpointing and restoring systems.

 ---

+## Step 5: Update the restoring script

+Change the restoring script to use a timing CPU and a cache hiearchy (one that is not `NoCache`).

+---

 <!-- _class: two-col -->

-## 03-checkpoint-and-restore
+## Step 5: Answer

 ```python
 # restoring script